lortza/js_from_the_beginning/README.md

 - iterates through a set of data (array of obj literals) using JS iterators
 - run by opening index.html in the browser

+### Tracalorie Food calorie counter

+- uses module pattern to build food List
+- all crud actions for food items
+- food items stored in browser local storage
+- run by opening index.html in the browser